bblodfon/skylighting-web-app/README.md

 # skylighting-Web-app
-My thesis code for AUEB (Athen University of Economics and Business - Computer Science Program)
+My thesis code for the MSc in AUEB (Athen University of Economics and Business)

 ## Abstract